-The cockpit is a web console, interactive management utility that can be able to manage local as well as remote server administration.
-It offers system statistics of the current time, we can troubleshoot all tasks, which we were doing manually like Configuring SELinux, running commands from the terminal session, tuning system performance, etc.
+The cockpit is a web console, an interactive management utility that can be able to manage local as well as remote server administration.
+It offers system statistics of the current time, we can troubleshoot all tasks, that we were doing manually like Configuring SELinux, running commands from the terminal session, tuning system performance, etc. In this topic, we will discuss installing on Ubuntu and rpm-based Linux distributions.

-This utility use a management tool .
-We can manage system services, virtual machine , containers , storage devices and user management.
+This utility uses a management tool.
+We can manage system services, virtual machines, containers, storage devices, and user management.

 Supported Operating System :

-CentOs having own repository for package installation , so we will use default provided repository for this utility to install.
+Here i am adding both commands for RPM and Debian-based Operating systems.
+CentOs have their own repository for package installation, so we will use the default provided a repository for this utility to install.

-Below are command to install utility , Cockpit is already installed on the latest CentOs , but it is not active and Enabled for the boot time .
+Below are command to install utility , Generally Cockpit is already installed on the latest CentOs OS , but it is not active and Enabled for the boot time .

 systemctl enable cockpit.socket systemctl start cockpit